-Some CD-ROM drives contain an embedded Class 3A or Class 3B laser diode.
+Some laser products contain an embedded Class 3A or Class 3B laser diode.
 Note the following.

 Laser radiation when open.
 Do not stare into the beam, do not view directly with optical instruments, and avoid direct exposure to the beam.